azfarsyal/google-map-test/README.md

+This project is intended solely for testing and demonstration purposes.

-This project demonstrates the customization of Google Maps and integration with Sanity for data management within the Responsive Web App.
+It showcases the customization of Google Maps and seamless integration with Sanity for efficient data management within a responsive web application.

 # Getting Started Locally